Apvivar92/project-REST-rant/README.md

 ## Progression Checklist

 - ✅Part 1: Project setup, stub three routes, and creating a README file
-- Part 2: Stub remaining GET and POST routes, planning mock restaurant data, drawing wireframes, and making your first view
+- ✅Part 2: Stub remaining GET and POST routes, planning mock restaurant data, drawing wireframes, and making your first view
 - Part 3: Making more views, creating a layout page, and expanding your README
 - Part 4: Adding some style with CSS
 - Part 5: Forms, validation, and navigation